5 Design Tips to Make Your Jewellery Websites Stand Out

 Here are some guidelines that I like to follow:

 Make sure your website is organised and easy to navigate.
-A well-organised site is easier to read and allows visitors to find the information they are looking for quickly.
+A well-organised site is easier to read and allows visitors to quickly find the information they are looking for.

 When visitors find it difficult to navigate your website, they’ll leave.
 Make sure your navigation is consistent.
 Don’t use different styles and colours for links.
 Use prominent, bold, and familiar colours that will attract your visitors.
 Keep the text on your pages short and to the point.
 You can usually read a page with short paragraphs more quickly and more accessible.

 Avoid using too much text and images.
-If your visitors need to scroll through long paragraphs, your visitors are probably not interested in what you have to offer.
+If your visitors need to scroll through long paragraphs, your visitors are probably not interested in what you offer.
 Avoid using too many photos, especially when selling products and services.
 When visitors see a photo that is the only thing on the page, they can’t tell if your product is relevant to them or if it’s something that interests them.
-Try to limit the number of different photos you use on your site to one or two per page.
+Limit the number of photos you use on your site to one or two per page.

 I hope that these tips help you in your quest to design jewellery websites that are attractive and functional for your customers.